iterative/dvc.org/static/docs/commands-reference/init.md

 ## Examples

-- Creating a new DVC repository:
+- Creating a new DVC repository on top of a Git repository:

 ```dvc
 $ mkdir tag_classifier